How can we figure out how dinosaurs walked, ran, fed, etc?

 Let's consider the issue of dinosaur locomotion.
 Dinosaurs are essentially striders: their hindlimbs were restricted to antero-posterior movement.

-(An aside: deciding whether a dinosaur was running or not is a trickier problem that it first sounds.
+Deciding whether an animal is running or not is a trickier problem that it first sounds.
 The classic definition of running is "a gait in which there is a suspended phase" (that is, all feet of momentarily off the ground).
 We can generally approximate when a trackway has reached that point.
-However, the modern (or "kinetic") definition of running is "a gait in which the leg is at its most compressed at the middle of its contact with the ground" (like the spring on a pogo stick): this is harder to tell from a trackway.)
+However, the modern (or "kinetic") definition of running is "a gait in which the leg is at its most compressed at the middle of its contact with the ground" (like the spring on a pogo stick).

 For instance, we recognize from their parasagittal limbs and digitigrade feet that dinosaurs were striders: they walked one foot directly in front of the other rather than with splayed limbs.
 Study of modern striders (mammals and birds) show a continuum from cursorial (running specialists) to graviportal (support specialist) forms.
 Cursorial animals tend to have: